alcherk/SampleCode/SimpleUndo/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-iOS 4.0 SDK
+iOS 6.0 SDK or later

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iPhone OS 3.2 or later
+iOS 5.0 or later

 ===========================================================================
 PACKAGING LIST:

 SimpleUndoAppDelegate.{h,m}
     Configures the book and the first view controllers.

 RootViewController.{h,m}
     Manages a table view that displays information about a book.

 EditingViewController.{h,m}
-View for editing a field of data, text or date.
+    View controller for editing a field of data, text or date.

 Book.{h,m}
     A simple managed object class to represent a book.

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.2
+- Adopted storyboards and ARC.

 Version 1.1
 - Upgraded project to build with the iOS 4.0 SDK.